-Note:, After hearing the players, the Committee will only consider very specific cases defined and assessed by the Committee as mitigating circumstances.
+Note: The Committee, after hearing the players, will consider as mitigating circumstances only very specific cases defined and assessed by the Committee.

-In federal stroke play competitions, recommendations regarding "Ready Golf" apply.
+In federal stroke play competitions, recommendations regarding the "Ready Golf" apply.

-8. Suspension and Resumption of Play (Rule 5.7)
+9. Suspension and Resumption of Play (Rule 5.7)

-Immediate suspension for imminent danger: one prolonged note of the siren.
-Suspension for a non-dangerous situation: three consecutive notes of the siren.
-Resumption of play: two consecutive notes of siren.
+Immediate stop for imminent danger: one prolonged note of siren.
+Stop for a non-dangerous situation: three consecutive notes of a siren.
+Resumption of play: two consecutive notes of a siren.

-In the event of an immediate suspension, all practice areas will be immediately closed until the Committee declares them open again.
-Players practicing on closed practice areas must immediately stop practising or they will be disqualified.
-This provision also applies to players who have not yet started their round.
+In the event of an immediate interruption, all practice areas will be closed immediately until the Committee declares them open again.
+Players practicing on closed practice areas must immediately stop their practice or they will be disqualified.

-9. Transportation
+10. Transportation

-Players, caddies, team captains and advice givers must walk at any time during a round.
+Players, caddies, team captains and person who may give advice must walk at any time during a round.
 A player who will play, or has played, under penalty of stroke and distance, is authorized to ride on motorized transportation to reach the place where the previous stroke was made and/or come back from this place (Model Local Rule G-6).

-Penalty for breach by the player or his caddie:
+Penalty for breach of the player or his caddie: